Gryphon-P/AngelGear-Engine/README.md

 * Modular is better than monolithic.
 * Simple is better than complex.
 * Complex is better than complicated.
+* Conventional is better than cutting edge or strange.
 * Verbose and readable is better than consise and illegible.
 * Errors should never pass silently.
 * Changes should be seen as soon as possible.